Tournamatch/trn-core/readme.txt

 = 4.4.1 =
 * Fix: Social icon fields are missing from REST queries.
+* Fix: WordPress backend search for tournaments, ladders, and games now works as expected.

 = 4.4.0 =
 * Tweak: Updated the HTML structure and CSS for the single page templates.